mmarkin/GPS-NTP-Timeserver/README.md

-This version is the same as the one in the Main branch, except instead of a toggle switch it uses a PIR (passive infrared) module to enable both OLED displays only when it detetcts someone is nearby.
+This version is the same as the one in the Main branch, except instead of a toggle switch it uses a PIR (passive infrared) module to enable both OLED displays only when it detects someone is nearby.

 A short press on the pushbutton still enables or disables WiFi.
 A long press (> 800 ms)  on the button switches the first display between showing the time/date/satellite information